michalbar031/LabProjectSkillNavigator/README.md

 Dependencies: jobs_scraped table is needed to get Recommendation.

-how to add user to get Recommendation:
+## How to add user to get recommendation:

-run cell beloow
+Run cell below
 Input User Details: You'll need to type in the details requested by the function.
 For example, when prompted for the user ID, you'll input a number to uniquely identify the user.
 Similarly, you'll input the industry and preferences of the user as requested.
 This function requires four things:

 user_id: A unique identifier for the new user.